AdobeDocs/commerce-admin.en/help/inventory-management/backorders.md

 ![Example Salable Quantity after backorders enabled](assets/inventory-backorders-after.png)

-When customers purchase more than 25 products, new orders enter as backorders.
+When customers purchase the available 25 products, new orders enter as backorders.
 As the product's Salable Quantity reduces to 5 (70 items have been sold), the _Product_ page displays a message `Only 5 left` on the storefront.
 When the Salable Quantity reaches `0`, the product is displayed as `Out of Stock` in the storefront.

 >[!NOTE]
 >